Requirements for Admission

 - A baccalaureate degree from a college or university approved by a regional accrediting agency

 - Grade point average of at least 3.0 for undergraduate work and 3.0 for graduate work, on a 4-point scale and based upon all work for which a grade is given

 - Satisfactory scores on the Graduate Record Examination

 - Satisfactory standing at the most recent educational institution attended

-- Acceptance in a Graduate program
+- Acceptance in one of our 9 Graduate programs

 Individual Programs may establish requirements more rigid than the minimal standards of the School of Graduate Studies, so a student meeting minimal School requirements may not be adequately prepared to enter graduate study in a particular program.